Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/dsp-lib-func.rst

 Filters
 =======

 The DSPLib contains several variants of Finite Impulse Response (FIR) filters.
 On the AI Engine processor, data is packetized into windows.
 In the case of FIRs, each window is extended by a margin so that the state of the filter at the end of the previous window may be restored before new computations begin.
 Therefore, to maximize performance, the window size should be set to the maximum that the system will allow, though this will lead to a corresponding increase in latency.
-However, this is a complex decision as multiple factors such as data movement and latency need to be taken into consideration.

-.. note:: With a small window size (for example, 32), you pay a high penalty on the function call overhead.
-This means that the pre/post amble will be major cycle consumer in your function call.
+.. note:: For example, with a small window, say 32 samples, the overheads of window acquisition and release will be incurred for every 32 samples.
+Using a larger window will mean that a greater portion of time will be spent in active computation.

 FIR filters have been categorized into classes and placed in a distinct namespace scope: xf::dsp::aie::fir, to prevent name collision in the global scope.
 Namespace aliasing can be utilized to shorten instantiations: